wio/arduino-cmake/README.rst

 Arduino is a great development platform, which is easy to use.
 It has everything a beginner should need.
 The *Arduino IDE* simplifies a lot of things for the standard user, but if you are a professional programmer the IDE can feel simplistic and restrictive.

 One major drawback of the *Arduino IDE* is that you cannot do anything without it, which for me is a **complete buzz kill**.
 Thats why queezythegreat created an alternative build system for the Arduino using CMake.
-With the original repository not being updated since 2014 and lacking some important features like support for the latest Arduino SDKs, I decided to fix things up for 1.6; now that some people have started using this as their preferred fork, I decided to accept my fate of being the current maintainer.
+With the original repository not being updated since 2014 and lacking some important features like support for the latest Arduino SDKs, we decided to fix things up for 1.6; now that some people have started using this as their preferred fork, we decided to accept our fate of being the current maintainers.

 CMake is great cross-platform build system that works on practically any operating system.
 With it you are not constrained to a single build system.
 CMake lets you generate the build system that fits your needs, using the tools you like.
 It can generate any type of build system, from simple Makefiles, to complete projects for Eclipse, Visual Studio, XCode, etc.